 7. Stuck for words?
 Then do without.

 Among the countless visual diarists include Leonardo da Vinci, Frida Kahlo, Joseph Cornell and most charming of all, May Morris.
 Daughter to the Arts & Craft icon William Morris, May was an embroidery designer, feminist pioneer and hardy traveller.
-Her vivid journals from visits to Iceland in the 1920s include pencil sketches and colour notes of the landscape.
+Her vivid journals from visits to Iceland in the 1920s include pencil sketches and color notes of the landscape.
 Liberate your own creativity in the judgement-free pages of journal.
 Blank notebook and HB rubber-tipped pencil recommended; pencil chewing encouraged.

 If you're feeling inspired to start keeping a diary of your daily doings, thoughts and feelings, then personalise one of our notebooks.
 You'll be able to choose your cover design and whether you want plain, lined or dotted paper – so you can journal in a way that works for you.